EnterpriseDB/pgworkload/README.md

 ## TODO

-* Add workload Profile support to vary the number of clients over time.
-* Add random think times to the standard workload.
 * Add the ability to initialise the schema.
 * Add the ability to provide custom workload scripts as a mix of SQL queries, variables and expressions